Intercountry Adoption Costs

 Parental Leave and Financial Assistance

-Taking time away from work to adopt a child from another country could be considered a "hidden" cost of interncountry adoption, depending on your employment situation.
+Taking time away from work to adopt a child from another country could be considered a "hidden" cost of intercountry adoption.
 Employers with more than 50 employees are required under the Family and Medical Leave Act to provide up to 12 weeks of unpaid leave to care for a newly adopted child.

 Some employers also offer adoption benefits, including lump sums ranging from $500 to $25,300 but averaging $8,000 and five weeks of paid leave.
-If your employer offers such benefits, make sure you determine whether they're paid after the adoption is finalized or earlier in the process.
+If your employer offers these benefits, find out if they are paid before or after the finalization process.

 Finalizing International Adoptions in U.S. Court